Science Summer Camp 2015

 LEGO Robotics Mindstorm EV3

-Build cars, catapults, spaceships and more using the LEGO Mindstorm® EV3 system.
-You will learn how to write basic computer software programs using a child-friendly application that will control your robot wirelessly through its sound, touch and light sensors.
-We will create several robots a day incorporating new daily skills learned and your imagination.
+Build motorized zip lines, race cars, robotic animals and more using the LEGO Mindstorm® EV3 system.
+We will learn how to write basic computer software programs using a child-friendly application that will control our robots wirelessly through its sound, touch and light sensors.
+We will use our imagination and new skills to create several robots a day.

 LEGO Robotics Mindstorm EV3

-Take your Lego Mindstorm LEGO skills to a new level challenging yourself to build sophisticated robots.
-You will learn advanced programming and elaborate designs.
-Small groups and personalized instruction will bring the best out of you and being with like-minded kids will get your creative juices going!
+Take your Lego Mindstorm® LEGO skills to a new level by challenging yourself to build sophisticated robots.
+You will learn advanced programming and elaborate robot designs.
+Small groups and personalized instruction will bring out the best in you and being with like-minded kids will get your creative juices going!

-Pre-requisite: previous attendance of a Mindstorm Beginners camp – OR - ability to program a robot to move forward, backwards and turn as well as loops and switches programming.
+Pre-requisite: previous attendance of a Mindstorm Beginners camp OR the ability to program a robot to move forward, backwards and turn as well as loops and switches programming.

 Led by Jaemin Seo.
-Jae has been teaching robotics and leading FIRST Lego League for the past 6 years.
-His teams have won many awards during this time.
-Jaemin attends UC Irvine where he majors in Economics.
+Jae has been teaching robotics and leading FIRST Lego League for the past 7 years.
+His teams have won many awards during this time, including at the State Championship level.
+Jaemin attends UC Irvine where he majors in Economics

 Balboa- Our year-round studio on 140 Balboa, San Franicsco, CA 94118 / @ 3rd Ave.